Everyone

 Migrant workers have the same minimum employment rights as New Zealand workers.
 If you, or someone you know, is being exploited in the workplace, you can report it to us.

 Please note that Employment New Zealand does not provide immigration advice.
-If you need any information about your visa status and conditions, please contact Immigration NZ on 0508 558 855.
+If you need any information about your visa status and conditions, please contact Immigration New Zealand on 0508 558 855.
 They are open from 6am to 10pm Monday to Friday (NZT) excluding New Zealand public holidays.
-Other contact points for Immigration NZ can be found on the Immigration NZ website.
+Other contact points for Immigration New Zealand can be found on the Immigration New Zealand website.

 Immigration New Zealand(external link)